Yiming-Gao/UIUC-Spring-2018/Full-Time/Basics.md

 - K is too big, we may oversmooth the data and miss out on KNN's ability to capture the local structure in the data

 解决办法：
+- Determined by accuracy with holdout or validation set
+- Depends greatly on the nature of data

+如何变化：K = 1
+- more complex
+- more flexible
+- less interpretable
+- overfit
+- high variance
+- low bias

+### Tree
+#### 步骤
+- The rules correspond to successive partitioning of the data into subpartitions
+- Each partition, or split, references a specific value of a predictor variable and divides the data into records where the predictor value is above or below that split value
+- At each stage, the tree algorithm chooses the split that **minimizes the outcome impurity within each subpartition**
+- When no further splits can be made, the tree is fully grown and each terminal node, or leaf, has records of a single class; new cases following that rule path would be assigned that class
+- **A fully grown tree (completely pure leaves & 100% accuracy) overfits the data and must be pruned back so that it captures signal and not noise**

+#### Ways to measure homogeneity
+- Gini Impurity: I(A) = p(1-p)
+- Entropy: I(A) = -plog2(p) - (1-p)log2(1-p)
+- p is the misclassified records within that partition

+#### Tree model has two appealing aspects:
+- Tree models provide a visual tool for exploring the data, to gain an idea of what variables are important and how they relate to one another. **Trees can capture nonlinear relationships among predictive variables.**
+- Tree models provide a set of rules that can **be effectively communicated to non-specialists**, either for implementation or to "sell" a data mining project.

+# Unsupervised Learning
+Unsupervised learning techniques require that the data **be appropriately scaled.** For example, with the personal loan data, the variables have widely different units and magnitude.
+Some variables have relatively small values (e.g., number of years employed), while others have very large values (e.g., loan amount in dollars).
+If the data is not scaled, then the PCA, K-means and other clustering methods will be dominated by the variables with large values and ignore the variables with small values.

+#### 聚类分析& 混合型数据
+K-means and PCA are most appropriate for **continuous variables**.
+- For smaller data sets, it is better to use hierarchical clustering with *Gower's distance*.
+- In principle, k-means could also be applied to binary or catogorical data by using "one hot encoder" representation to convert the categorical data to numeric values.
+- For very large data sets, we could apply clustering to different subsets of data taking on specific catogorical values

+【Gower's Distance】: scales all variables to the 0-1 range (it is often used with mixed numeric and categorical data)
+- For **numeric** variables and ordered factors, distance is calculated as the absolute value of the difference between two records (manhattan distance)
+- For **categorical** variables
+  - distance is 1, if the categories between two records are different
+  - distance is 0, if the categories are the same

+  ## Comparisons
+  For highly structured data (in which the clusters are well separated), all methods produce similar results
+  - K means scales to very large data and easily understood
+  - Hierarchical clustering can be applied to mixed data types -- numeric and categorical -- and lends itself to an intuitive display (dendrogram)
+  - Model-based clustering provides a more rigorous approach, as opposed to the heuristic methods

+  For noisy data, produce different results
+  - **For data scientists, there is no simple rule of thumb to guide the choice.
+Ultimatly, the method used will depend on the data size and the goal of the application.**